-While the film is being withdrawn, the camLCD will

-show the film speed while the expLCD will count down the exposures.
-When the film has been completely withdrawn from the cassette, the camLCD will turn off.
-The expLCD will indicate the number of exposures remaining (according to format setting).
+While the film is being withdrawn, the M/d will show the film speed while the EC/d will count down the exposures.
+When the film has been completely withdrawn from the cassette, both LCD's will go off.
+On reactivating the camera, the EC/d will indicate the number of exposures remaining.

 The number of exposures remaining will depend on the format setting.
-Therefore with a new 36 exposure cassette, for instance, the counter will show 36 exposures at standard format but only 20 at panorama format.
+Therefore with a new 36 exposure cassette, for instance, the counter will show 36 exposures at standard format but only 21 at panorama format.